Skip to content

 Operational Direction

 The current product direction is an installation-managed deployment package for managed environments.
-Public docs keep the boundary and capability story visible, while deeper deployment, packaging, and runtime specifics are handled through the dashboard delivery channel itself.
+Public docs keep the boundary and capability story visible, while deeper deployment, packaging, and runtime specifics are handled through the Depot delivery channel itself.